geekfog/StandFast/README.md

 ## Running it locally

-Azurite supplies Table Storage, and the development settings already point at it.
-Install Azurite from npm, start it, then start the app with `dotnet run --project src/StandFast.Ui`.
+Azurite supplies Table Storage.
+Install it from npm, start it, then start the app with `dotnet run --project src/StandFast.Ui`.

-Sign-in needs an application registered with your OpenID Connect provider.
-In Kinde, create a **Back-end web** application, add `https://localhost:7111/signin-oidc` to its allowed callback URLs and `https://localhost:7111/signout-callback-oidc` to its allowed logout redirect URLs, then put `Oidc:Authority` (your `https://yourbusiness.kinde.com` domain), `Oidc:ClientId` and `Oidc:ClientSecret` in user secrets rather than in `appsettings.json`.
-The project already carries a `UserSecretsId`.
+Everything sensitive goes into user secrets rather than into `appsettings.json`; the project already carries a `UserSecretsId`.
+At a minimum that is `AzureTableStorage:ConnectionString` set to `UseDevelopmentStorage=true` for Azurite, and the three OIDC values.
+Sign-in needs an application registered with your OpenID Connect provider: in Kinde, create a **Back-end web** application, add `https://localhost:7111/signin-oidc` to its allowed callback URLs and `https://localhost:7111/signout-callback-oidc` to its allowed logout redirect URLs, then set `Oidc:Authority` (your `https://yourbusiness.kinde.com` domain), `Oidc:ClientId` and `Oidc:ClientSecret`.
+[Everything you set](#everything-you-set) lists the rest.

 Run the tests with `dotnet test`.